MEDIA DAY IS FRIDAY, NOV. 5th. Many artists will be painting at the Esplanade and the Capitola Wharf 9-11 a.m.

 On November 4th and 5th, take your pick of art five ways: observe, interact, play, collect, and create!

 Last fall, the Capitola Art and Cultural Commission hosted their inaugural Plein Air event, to the delight of the public and participating artists.
-Now they host their second annual exhibition at New Brighton Middle School Performing Arts Center on November 5th from 11-4.
+Now they host their third annual exhibition at New Brighton Middle School Performing Arts Center on November 5th from 11-4.
 Admission is free, and includes live music, hands on art activities, and art sales benefitting art education.

 Before the exhibition comes the work.
 Forty professional local and regional artists converge to paint outdoors, capturing the charm and beauty of Capitola.
 Rather than paint imaginary landscapes or work in the studio from photographs, the artists paint on the spot, laying down only what they can see, the particular light, and the feel of the place.